 2. Friction Pile

 When the foundation of the structure has loose soil, then the friction piles are extended to a depth that frictional resistance developed at the sides of the piles equals the load coming on the piles.
 A friction pile is generally utilized where hard foundation strata are available at greater depth.

 When piles are driven in loose granular soil with the aim of increasing the bearing capacity of the soil, the pile’s arc is termed a compaction pile.
 These types of pile foundations themselves do not carry any load.

 These types of pile foundation anchor down the structures subjected to uplift due to hydrostatic pressure or due to the overturning moment.
 It is also called an uplift pile.

 5. Anchor Pile

-Anchor piles used to resist horizontal pull from sheet piling or other pulling forces.
+Anchor piles are used to resist the horizontal pull from sheet piling or other pulling forces.

 6. Fender Pile

-Fender piles is mainly used to protect the seashore structures against impact from ships or other floating objects.
+Fender piles are mainly used to protect the seashore structures against impact from ships or other floating objects.